TremblingV5/DouTok/README.md

 2. Update config files

-   There's a elegent way to run applications in this repo which is using `docker-compose`.
+   There's an elegant way to run applications in this repo which is using `docker-compose`.
 So update config files in `./config_docker_compose` if you use `docker-comopse`.
 If you don't want to run them in this way, you must update config files in `./config` for ensuring them working.

 3. Run applications by using `docker-compose` Everything is ready now, ensure that there's a `docker-compose.yml` in the root directory and run this command in terminal